Winter Wonderland

 Prime Locations

-What You’ll Need to Provide
+What You’ll Need to Cover

 Travel Arrangements

-Transportation to and from Bozeman–Yellowstone International Airport and Gardiner, MT.
+Transportation to and from Bozeman–Yellowstone International Airport and Gardiner, MT

-Gear Recommendations
+Camera Gear Recommendations

-Weather-sealed DSLR or mirrorless camera.
+Weather-sealed DSLR or mirrorless camera

-Sturdy tripod or monopod.
+Sturdy tripod or monopod

-Extra batteries (cold reduces battery life).
+Extra batteries (cold reduces battery life)

-Lens cloths, microfibers, and rain covers for gear.
+Lens cloths, microfibers, and rain covers for gear

-Warm, layered clothing, insulated boots, gloves, and hand warmers.
+Warm, layered clothing, insulated boots, gloves, and hand warmers

 Wildlife Winter Wonderland Workshop: Yellowstone’s Frozen Majesty